About the course

 The following colleges accept students on the Cyber Security:

-As students on the CDT in Cyber Security do not commence their research until year two, it is not necessary to contact potential supervisors in advance of an application.
+As students on the CDT in Cyber Security do not commence their research until year two, it is not necessary to contact potential supervisors before applying.

 However, you are encouraged to contact the CDT administration team initially in order to refine your application using the contact details provided on this page.